alexbernat/alexbernat/README.md

 -->

 - 🔭 This past summer, I interned at quadric.io, working on various projects in both HW and SW.
-I am engaged in various research projects at Northwestern University.
+I am engaged in various systems research projects at Northwestern University.
 - 🌱 I’m an incoming first-year at Harvard University (College Class of '25, Go Crimson!), studying computer science and electrical engineering.
-I intend on pursuing a PhD.
+I intend on pursuing a PhD in something related to parallelism, computer systems, security, and HW.